 5030 received an Intermediate repair at Derby during June.

 Condition March: green/yellow livery, full size fuel tank, shortened water tank, no blanking plates, hand/footholds plated over, at least one plate is missing though.

 TOPS Renumbering took place for 5030 whilst it was at Derby Works for repair between May and June, and returning during October for attention.

 Photograph courtesy Ian Walmsley

 24030 sparkles in the hazy summer sun of July 8th 1974 at Northwich, about a month after outshopping from Derby Works.
-Changes made to the locomotive since it rolled out of Crewe Works include the sheeting over of the gangway doors, the loss of the frame level valencing along the bodysides, the shortened boiler water tank, the steps to the cab door are three rung, the hand/footholds to the roof mounted boiler water filler are plated over, the steam hose connections on the buffer beam are removed and the builders plate has been fitted on the cab door.
+Changes made to the locomotive since it rolled out of Crewe Works include the sheeting over of the gangway doors, the loss of the frame level valencing along the bodysides, the shortened boiler water tank, the three rung bogie mounted footsteps, the hand/footholds to the roof mounted boiler water filler are plated over, the steam hose connections on the buffer beam are removed and the builders plate has been fitted on the cab door.
 Behind 24030 is blue liveried 24021 which still carries the 'Lion & Wheel' emblem!

 From the repair book for 24030 whilst at Tinsley dated April 8th: 'Window drivers side No.2 end springing up when in open position, door at drivers side No.1 end won't stay closed when loco moving'.